GCoiffier/miniSQL/README.md

 - SELECT ...
 FROM ...
 WHERE ...
 NOT IN <subquery>
 - SELECT DISTINCT
 - Subqueries in the FROM part
-- GROUP BY and aggregation (MIN, MAX, COUNT, SUM)
+- GROUP BY and aggregation (MIN, MAX, COUNT, SUM) in SELECT clause
 - ORDER BY

 /!\ We still have troubles with double nested queries (especially NOT IN ...
 NOT IN)